jj5/kickass-crypto/README.md

 ### Tests are scripts idiom

-The approach to unit-testing taken by this library is simply and powerful.
+The approach to unit-testing taken by this library is simple and powerful.
 There are three types of test which can be defined for each unit test:

 - fast